RosettaCommons/documentation/application_documentation/utilities/sewing/Model-comparison-with-geometric-hashing.md

 cat pdb.scores.* > pdb.scores
 ```

-Then, use the sewing_hasher executable to convert this plain-text file to binary:
+Then, use the sewing_hasher executable to convert this plain-text file to binary (see [[SEWING Hasher Application]]):
 ```
 /path/to/rosetta/bin/sewing_hasher.linuxgccrelease \
 -sewing:mode convert \